yodrew/darkroomretreat/manuscript/faq.md

 ## concerns {#concerns}

+- _Is total extended darkness safe?_

+    Yes, if you do it correctly.
+This is uncomplicated.
+Dangers are easily avoided if you know what they are.
+I have identified four ways to retreat incorrectly.
+See my [____warning____](#warning).

 - _Wouldn't you go crazy staying in darkness that long?_

+    Just the opposite.
+We are already crazy.
+We heal from it in darkness.
+Our craziness does become more apparent in darkness as the organism heals from it.
+This can be uncomfortable, painful, and frightening, like the traumatic causes of craziness.
+But simply having feelings is not dangerous.
+The room is safe and comfortable.
+Supporters are at hand.

-    No. You would only go crazy in darkness from being _forced_ or trapped there, as in prison or a mining accident.
+    You would only go crazy in darkness from being _forced_ or trapped there, as in prison or a caving accident.
 A retreat is a choice based on reason.
-The door is always unlocked.
-Supporters are at hand.
-The room is comfortable.
+You and your supporter each have a key to the door.

 - _Do you get bored?_